Misfits Gaming: League of Legends

 Misfits Gaming League of Legends team was formed on May 18, 2016, to compete in the European Challenger Series Summer Qualifiers after their original parent organisation, Renegades, was given a competitive ruling which banned them from the competitive League of Legends scene.
 Their inaugural roster consisted of top laner Barney "Alphari" Morris, jungler Kim "Wisdom" Tae-wan, mid laner Marcin "SELFIE" Wolski, AD carry Florent "Yuuki60" Soler and support Han "Dreams" Min-kook.

 After defeating EURONICS Gaming 3–1 in the finals, Misfits Gaming qualified for the European Challenger Series.
 Misfits Gaming finished first in the 2016 EU CS Summer Split and qualified for the 2017 EU LCS Spring promotion tournament, where they defeated FC Schalke 04 3–1 to advance to the EU LCS.

 In 2017 the team qualified for that year's World Championship, where they made it to the knockout stage but lost 2–3 to SK Telecom T1 in the quarterfinals.
 The worlds roster had top laner Barney “Alphari” Morris, jungler Nubar “Maxlore” Sarafian, mid laner Tristan “PowerOfEvil” Schrage, AD carry Steven “Hans Sama” Liv, and support Lee “IgNar” Dong-guen.

 During the 2018 Summer Split, the team was successful in making the EU LCS Summer Playoffs as the fifth seed with an 11–7 record.
 Misfits Gaming came strong into playoffs sweeping G2 Esports 3–0 in the quarterfinals.
 After losing 1–3 in the semi-finals to 1st place Fnatic, they faced Team Vitality in the third place match and lost 1–3, which put them as the lowest seed for the Regional Finals.
 They played Splyce in the first round, but lost in a close series 2–3, which stopped Misfits Gaming from going to the 2018 World Championship.

 After a rough 2019 season, Misfits Gaming started the 2020 Spring Split strong, but dropped a couple of games in the last half of the season, putting them in 5th place with a 10–8 record.
 They qualified for the LEC 2020 Spring Playoffs but started in the lower bracket, losing to Rogue 1–3.

 Academy teams

 Misfits Academy

 Misfits Gaming's academy team qualified for the 2017 EU LCS Summer Split on 13 April 2017, after defeating Origen 3–0 and Fnatic Academy 3–2.
-On 19 May 2017, Misfits then sold its academy team's LCS spot to German esports organisation Mysterious Monkeys for around $400,000 USD.
+On 19 May 2017, Misfits then sold its academy team's LCS spot to German esports organisation Mysterious Monkeys for around US$400,000.
 The entire academy roster, excluding their jungler Milo "Pridestalker" Wehnes (who joined Team ROCCAT), was then transferred to Mysterious Monkeys.